 There are two types of strict liability cases in Nevada:

 When a party manufactures and sells a defective product, they’re strictly liable for any injuries that result from the use of the product.
 All the victim needs to show in a defective product case is that the defect existed when the product left the manufacturer’s possession.
 The plaintiff must have used the product in a typical manner.
+Under personal injury law, the manufacturer is held strictly liable.

 Abnormally Dangerous Activities